EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 | 10 | General feat, Call of the divine | 4 | 3 | 3 | 2 | 2 |

 Proficiencies:
-- Weapons: Simple weapons as Trained
+- Weapons: Simple weapons as trained
-- Armor: Cloth and Half armor as Trained
+- Armor: Cloth and Half armor as trained
 - Shield: all shields as trained
 - Skills: INT + 4 (min 3)
 - Stat skill gates: WIS and INT as trained